 The phone was large and heavy but the first that could access the internet.

 Google goes live

 Now a household name, since incorporation Google has had rapid growth offering a range of services including email, social networking, cloud storage, mapping and video sharing.
 They lead development on the Android mobile operating system and Google Chrome.
 They have recently made rapid developments and innovations in hardware.
-Remember big brother is watching you.

 First major online leak

 One of the first major online leak scandals happened when the name of British intelligence agents appeared on an American website -pre Wikileaks!